 Tuesday at 10:00 am: Said Eucharist

-A said Eucharist is celebrated in the chapel each week.
+A said Eucharist is celebrated each week downstairs in the Calvary Chapel.
 This service is even simpler than the 8:30 am Sunday Eucharist.
 Because of the small size of these gatherings, they are especially easy to follow, and the coffee time afterwards is a pleasant way to meet others.

 Many of our parishioners play an integral role in our liturgy as: